 English Expansion and colonization in the New World, including the plantation societies of the West Indies; development of creole societies in America and the Caribbean; Anglo-Indian relations in early America; development of the institution of slavery; the transplantation of English society in America and the Caribbean.
 Prerequisites: HIST 220 and HIST 221 or permission of the instructor.
-Credits: 3(3-0).
-Offered at least once every four semesters.
+Credits: 3(3-0) Offered at least once every four semesters central government, the Philadelphia Convention, ratification of the Constitution; the inauguration of the new government.
+Prerequisites: HIST 220 and HIST 221, or permission of the instructor.
+Credits: 3(3-0) Offered spring, odd years